watou/vera-ecobee/README.md

 ## Features ##

-* Monitor thermostat mode, fan mode, current and set point temperatures, humidity level, current event and current climate.
+* Monitor thermostat mode, fan mode, current and set point temperatures, humidity level, current event (if any) and current climate.

 * Change HVAC mode and set indefinite holds for temperature set points and fan mode, and allow the program to resume from these holds.